Pretty Handwriting and what it Means

 Now take a look at the following handwriting:

 It really is dreadful!
-This is undoubtedly very ugly handwriting and it stands out in perfect contrast to pretty handwriting.
+This is undoubtedly very ugly handwriting and it stands out in perfect contrast to the pretty, neat handwriting we have just seen.

 Nevertheless, it shows individuality and strength of character.
 But it also shows many personality hang-ups.
 You may recognize it as the handwriting of Freud.